-- Level 1 Ineffective Response (Server fails to make reasonable effort, or backs down escalates, or over-reacts to a situation.) - a.
+Level 1 Ineffective Response (Server fails to make reasonable effort, or backs down escalates, or over-reacts to a situation.)

+- a.
 Backing down occurs when a server correctly cuts off a guest, but then allows the guest to talk the server into serving another drink. - b.
 Escalation occurs when a server makes the situation worse by yelling or creating a potentially violent scene. - c.
-Over-reaction involves a server cutting off a person who is using alcohol responsibly. - Level 2 Moderately Effective Response (Server could have done more.) - Most Effective Response (Server makes good use of intervention strategies.)
-Level 3
+Over-reaction involves a server cutting off a person who is using alcohol responsibly.

+Level 2 Moderately Effective Response (Server could have done more.)

+Level 3 Most Effective Response (Server makes good use of intervention strategies.)
+Now, rate the Server.